-- Hold a pencil in an effective manner for writing and be encouraged to correct any errors in grip or stature. - Understand that letters are written on a base line and that all cursive letters 'start on the line' and 'end with a hook'. - Begin to form some recognisable joined-up cursive letters, capital letters and numerals. - Have an understanding of writing their own name - Understanding different shaped letter families.
+- Hold a pencil in an effective manner for writing and be encouraged to correct any errors in grip or stature. - Understand that letters are written on a base line. - Begin to form some recognisable letters, capital letters and numerals. - Have an understanding of writing their own name. - Understanding different shaped letter families.

-Key Stage Teaching
+Key Stage 1